pneff93/cc-terraform-example/README.md

 terraform destroy
 ```

-To see output variables such as the API Key and Secret that we need to
+To see output variables such as the API Key and Secret, we need to
 execute:
 ```shell
 terraform output api_secret